Python-SIP/sip/docs/examples.rst

 .. literalinclude:: ../examples/standalone/fib.sip

-The first line of interest is the :directive:`%Module` directive.
-This defines the name of the extension module that will be created.
-In the case of standalone projects this would normally be the same as the name defined in the :file:`pyproject.toml` file.
-It also specifies that the code being wrapped is implemented in C (as opposed to C++).
+The first line of interest is the :directive:`%Module` directive.  *name* defines the name of the extension module that will be created.
+In the case of standalone projects this would normally be the same as the name defined in the :file:`pyproject.toml` file.  *language* specifies that the code being wrapped is implemented in C (as opposed to C++).  *gil_use* specifies that any handwritten code does not use the GIL.  *multi_interpreter_support* specifies that the extension module can be used with multiple interpreters.

 The next line of interest is the :directive:`MinimumABIVersion` directive.
 This specifies the ABI version being targeted.
-This example is so simple that it will will work with any ABI version but it is good practice to specify a particular version.
+This example is so simple that it will work with any ABI version (but *gil_use* and *multi_interpreter_support* will be ignored by ABI versions prior to v14).

 Next is the declaration of the :c:func:`fib_n` function to be wrapped.